Written by: Michelle Gomez, Assistant News Editor

 The briefing on the event displays a total net loss of $45,995.
 However, included under ‘revenues’ are several sponsors, including the SFSS itself, which is listed as having sponsored $60,000.
 In total, this constitutes a deficit of $105,995.

 Prepared by Executive Director Sylvia Ceacero, the briefing report notes that there were added expenses associated with holding the concert in the Strand Hall parking lot rather than in Convocation Mall, as has been done in previous years.
 The report notes that the SFSS “would have saved approximately $9,000 if the concert was held at the Convocation Mall.”

-Jessica Nguyen, VP Student Life, said in an email interview with The Peak that extra costs were associated with the new venue, including “fencing, security, staging, ambulance on site, etc.” She explained that when organizing the event, the safety of students, as well as the quality of talent, were top priorities.
+Jessica Nguyen, VP Student Life, said in an email to The Peak that extra costs were associated with the new venue, including “fencing, security, staging, ambulance on site, etc.” She explained that when organizing the event, the safety of students, as well as the quality of talent, were top priorities.

 SFSS President Giovanni HoSang said in an interview with The Peak that at the emergency meeting, he “didn’t really get the chance to speak about it at the board table [ . . . ] because conversation was shut down when [ . . . ] asking more questions about the budget.”

 SFU student and former SFSS Board member Corbett Gildersleve expressed his concerns to the Board as a guest on their November 29 meeting.
 He later spoke to The Peak in a phone interview.

 “The Board approved an additional $45,000 to go to this event with almost no discussion [ . . . ] something is very wrong about that and very very reckless and irresponsible.”